wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 DR: Yeah, I mean I think the higher states of organization that matter has developed, with consciousness as help, is what's allowing that interplay--that dance to occur.
 I mean you could look at--I mean there's really two main things going on.
 I mean matter is reaching up and striving towards this etheric sense of awareness and the ether itself is reaching down through matter to--towards experience and the interplay of those two forces is what we normally consider life.

-It's a great way to look at it.
-Well, I really love that you're an optimist,
+JC: It's a great way to look at it.
+Well, I really love that you're an optimist, also.

-also.
 I appreciate that.

-DR: Well, I mean I don't consider it-I mean optimistic as much as, you
+DR: Well, I mean I don't consider it--I mean optimistic as much as, you know, realism.

-know, realism.
 If you're going to be alive then life itself is optimism.

 DR: